 What is Venus Williams' net worth?

 Venus Williams is an American professional tennis player who has a net worth of $95 million.
-Williams is a former World No. 1 and is generally credited with ushering in a new era of power on the women's professional tennis tour.
+Venus Williams is a former World No. 1 and is generally credited with ushering in a new era of power on the women's professional tennis tour.
 She has been ranked World No. 1 in singles on three separate occasions and is touted as being the first American black woman to achieve this feat during the Open Era.

 Early Life

-Venus Ebony Starr Williams was born on June 17, 1980, in Lynwood, California to Richard Williams and Oracene Price.
+Venus Ebony Starr Williams was born on June 17, 1980, in Lynwood, California, to Richard Williams and Oracene Price.
 When Venus was 10, the Williams family moved from Compton, California, to West Palm Beach, Florida, so that she and her sister Serena could attend Rick Macci's tennis academy.
 Richard Williams pulled Venus and Serena out of national junior tennis tournaments when Venus was 11.
 At that time, Williams held a 63–0 record on the United States Tennis Association junior tour and was ranked No. 1 among the under-12 players in Southern California.
-In 1995, Richard pulled his daughters out of Macci's academy, and from then on took over all coaching of his daughters.
+In 1995, Richard pulled his daughters out of Macci's academy and, from then on, took over all coaching of his daughters.

 Career